Eliphas1810/eliphas1810-tools/README.md

 TextViewer.apk shows texts of a .txt file on android.

+JaSimpleMp3IdV2TagEditor.apk can edit title, artist, album, track and attachment image of ID3v2.3 and ID3v2.4 Tag of a MP3 file.

 <br />

-/JaSimpleMp3Id3v2TagEditor/Main.java can edit ID3v2.3 and ID3v2.4 Tag of MP3.
+/JaSimpleMp3Id3v2TagEditor/Main.java can edit title, artist, album, track and attachment image of ID3v2.3 and ID3v2.4 Tag of a MP3 file.

 /ePubXhtmlValidator/Main.java validates XHTML files in a .epub file, as XHTML1.
 Not Support (X)HTML5 tags except nav tag.